 We take appropriate technical and organisational measures to protect against unauthorised or unlawful processing of personal data and against accidental loss or destruction of, or damage to, personal data, which is appropriate to the harm that might result from the unauthorised or unlawful processing or accidental loss, destruction or damage and the nature of the data to be protected, having regard to the state of technological development and the cost of implementing any measures.

 Can we use your personal data to send you information about our holidays or other services in the future?

-We will only retain and use your personal data for marketing purposes where you have specifically consented to this or we are permitted to do in accordance with data protection laws (including as set out below).
+We will only retain and use your personal data for marketing purposes where you have specifically consented to this, or we are permitted to do in accordance with data protection laws (including as set out below).

 We may send you e-mail marketing where we comply with the Privacy and Electronic Communications (EC Directive) Regulations 2003 (PECR).
-PECR permits us to e-mail you information about the travel services we offer where you have previously provided us with your e-mail address in the course of entering into a contract with us for holiday / travel arrangements or negotiations for such arrangements and we wish to e-mail you marketing material about our similar services or products.
-You will of course be given the opportunity to opt out of receiving such e-mail marketing communications when you first provide us with your e-mail address and whenever we send you any e-mail marketing.
+PECR permits us to e-mail you information about the travel services we offer where you have previously provided us with your e-mail address in the course of entering into a contract with us for holiday/travel arrangements or negotiations for such arrangements, and we wish to e-mail you marketing material about our similar services or products.
+You will, of course, be given the opportunity to opt out of receiving such e-mail marketing communications when you first provide us with your e-mail address and whenever we send you any e-mail marketing.

-You may provide your consent to receiving marketing information from us by opting to receive marketing material either on-line or by telephone.
+You may provide your consent to receiving marketing information from us by opting to receive marketing material either online or by telephone.
 You may also choose in what ways you are happy to receive communications from us.
 You may, for example, be happy to receive information and offers by post and e-mail but not by telephone.

-Yes, you can withdraw your consent to receiving marketing material or other communications from us, either generally or in any particular way, at any time by e-mailing us at email@example.com.
+Yes, you can withdraw your consent to receiving marketing material or other communications from us, either generally or in any particular way, at any time by emailing us at [email protected].